Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

 Coursera UC Davis, JavaScript Practice Exercise, Vacation Wishlist -----> https://jean-joooo.github.io/Vacation-Destinations-WishList-Coursera-JS-UCD/

-In this JavaScript exercise, I crafted a Vacation Wishlist application to allow users to list their dream vacation destinations.
+In this JavaScript exercise, I crafted a vacation wishlist to allow users to list their dream vacation destinations.
 The objective was to create a straightforward interface where users can input their desired destinations and see them added to a wishlist.

 Key Objectives
 - Develop a basic interface for users to input vacation destinations.